Robijn98/TopologyTransferTool/README.md

 the program will search for the middle lines, if the program doesn't run adjusting the tresholds might be needed.
 > [!WARNING]
-> Any meshes without vertices close to these planes won't work
+> <div style="color: red;">Any meshes without vertices close to these planes won't work

 <!-- ROADMAP -->
 ## Roadmap to the future